Prabowo Subianto: Business career

 After being discharged from the military, Prabowo joined his brother Hashim Djojohadikusumo's business.
 He purchased Kiani Kertas, a paper pulp and plantation company based in Mangkajang, East Kalimantan.
 Prior to Prabowo's purchase, Kiani was owned by Bob Hasan, a businessman close to former President Suharto.
 Today, Prabowo's Nusantara Group controls 27 companies in Indonesia and abroad.
 Prabowo's companies include Nusantara Energy (oil and natural gas, coal), Tidar Kerinci Agung (palm oil plantations) and Jaladri Nusantara (fishery industry).
 Prabowo rebranded Kiani Kertas to Kertas Nusantara.
 The company was established in 1990 and is part of the Nusantara Energy.
 It controls an area of 3,400 hectare used for paper mills, employee housing, private schools, and various company facilities.
 Kiani has been awarded ISO 900–2005 status as one of the highest quality management companies.
 It is reported that Kiani Kertas has been experiencing financial difficulties, and in early 2014, workers took to the streets to demand their wages which had not been paid in five months.

 Prabowo was the wealthiest presidential candidate in the 2009 election, with assets of Rp 1.5 trillion (about US$150 million) and US$7.5 million.

 In 2007, PT Ridlatama, whose majority stakeholder was British-based Churchill PLC, conducted a geo-survey of eastern Kalimantan for coal.
 Two months after the survey yielded positive results, East Kutai officials granted mining licenses to Nusantara Energy (a subsidiary of the Nusantara Group, a conglomerate owned by Prabowo's family) to operate in the area surveyed by Ridlatama.
 In 2010, Ridlatama's license was revoked, effectively completing Nusantara's take over of Churchill's operations.
 Churchill appealed to the Supreme Court of Indonesia but lost the case.
-In 2012, Churchill filed a case against the government of Indonesia at the International Centre for Settlement of Investment Disputes, demanding $2 billion in compensation.
+In 2012, Churchill filed a case against the government of Indonesia at the International Centre for Settlement of Investment Disputes, demanding US$2 billion in compensation.
 Indonesia argued that ICSID had no authority to arbitrate.
-In 2014 ICSID ruled that it had the authority and the case is still ongoing.
+In 2014, ICSID ruled that it had the authority and the case is still ongoing.

 In 2014, the regent of East Kutai, Isran Noor, publicly endorsed Prabowo as a presidential candidate.
 He also considered pressing criminal charges against Churchill, alleging that Churchill forged its license.